cbonnin88/cbonnin88/README.md

-# 👋 Hi there, I'm Chris, a People Analyst specializing in Google Cloud Platform
+# 👋 Hi there, I'm Chris, a Product Analyst specializing in Google Cloud Platform

 I am a passionate and detail-oriented up-and-coming People Analyst with a strong foundation in transforming complex datasets into actionable insights.
 My expertise lies in leveraging cloud technologies to build robust data pipelines, perform in-depth analysis, and create compelling visualizations that drive business decisions.
 I am dedicated to uncovering the stories hidden within data and am always eager to learn and apply new technologies to solve challenging problems.
-I specialize in **Talent Acquisition**,**Compensation & Benefits** and **HR Analytics (People Analytics)**, utilizing cloud technology (GCP).
+I specialize in **Product Analytics** using Google Cloud Plateform

 ## **🧰 My Tech Stack**
 Here are some of the key technologies and tools I work with: